Orders of chaoticity of unitaries: Results

 We will call a unitary $U$ \emph{chaotic to the $K$th order}, if $H_K(U)$ is maximal.
 For instance, the Pauli operators are chaotic to all odd orders, but their even order dynamical entropies are all zero for they are idempotent.
 We will call a unitary $U$ \emph{chaotic to an arbitrary order}, if $H_K(U)$ is maximal for any $K$.
 Such a unitary could be very useful in random generation for it does not create the need to carry out the measurement in every iterative step in order to obtain a proper generator.

-The idempotent nature of a matrix is clearly a stronger property than chaoticity.
+The idempotent nature of a matrix is clearly a stronger property than nonchaoticity.
 Hence, the notion of an idempotent and a non-idempotent matrix will be useful for our study.
-For an integer $K>0$, if $U^K=\mathbb{I}$ then we say that $U$ is idempotent of order $K$.
+For a unitary $U$, if $U^K=\mathbb{I}$ for some $K>0$ integer, and $K$ is the lowest integer for which this property holds, then we say that $U$ is idempotent of order $K$.
+(If $U$ is idempotent to the order $K$ then trivially $U^{N\,K}=\mathbb{I}$ for arbitrary $N\in \mathbb{Z}$.)
 We say that a non-idempotent matrix is a matrix such that for all $K$, $U^K\neq \mathbb{I}$.

+As dynamical entropy and thus the notion of chaoticity is phase invariant, instead of idempotency, the notion of "phase idempotency", that is, $U^K=\exp{(i\varphi)}\mathbb{I}$ for some $K$ and $\varphi$, could also be considered instead of idempotency.
+It is also a stronger property than nonchaoticity to the $K$-th order, also excluding the latter.
+Moreover as it is a more general notion of idempotency, it could reveal more non-chaotic unitaries.
+We leave its consideration to future studies and address idempotency in what follows.
+In case of $SU(2)$ matrices, for instance, it is easy to see phase idempotency means $U^K=\pm\mathbb{I}$; thus we will not consider the negative sign.

 The $K$th order dynamical entropy and the corresponding chaoticity can be addressed on the basis of the results in \cite{Slomczynski2017}: In order to calculate $H_K(U)$, in Eq.~(\ref{eq:theta}) we have to replace $\phi$ and $\psi$ by $K\phi$ and $K\psi$, restricted back to $[0, 2\pi[$.
 This restriction is not trivial because of the form of Eq.~(\ref{eq:theta}).
-To decide whether the unitray is chaotic to the $K$-th order, according to~(\ref{eq:corollary}), it is sufficient to check if
+To decide whether the unitary is chaotic to the $K$-th order, according to~(\ref{eq:corollary}), it is sufficient to check if

 Before addressing chaoticity to the $K$th order as well as idempotency, let us first restrict ourselves to the group of unimodular unitaries, and discuss $K=1$ in that case.